dvci/ddcc-compliance-testing-framework/README.md

 - Additional content validation that aligns with the transaction specifications, using the [PactumJS API Testing Tool](https://pactumjs.github.io/#/)
 - Response creates resource at specified location (if applicable for the transaction)
 - Error conditions are satisfied (if applicable for the transaction)

+The test framework does not perform cleanup steps or delete operations after execution.
+It is assumed that data services will reset between test runs.

 ## Transaction Details